-Sangria is a Spanish fortified wine flavored with citrus and fruit it is actually a very close cousin to mulled wine.
+Sangria is a Spanish fortified wine flavored with citrus and fruit.
+It is a very close cousin to mulled wine.
 The Romans loved to drink spiced wine that they called hippocras.
-Hippocras though is flavored with mulling type spices like cinnamon or cloves, and somewhere along the line spiced wine in Spain became flavored with citrus and fruit instead.
-Since they are no longer trying to cook the flavor out of the spices the wine is kept cool and simply infused with the citrus making this a cold beverage.
-Its close to the word sange, which means blood in Spanish or sangrando which means bleeding, but I’ve only ever hear this word used to describe the drink.
-If you told a Spanish speaker you were bleeding and used the word sangria they would be confused.
-So you may notice this is a milk punch but I use half & half and not milk.
-Mixing with dairy is kinda a pain in the ass and that’s because alcohol, like acid, cause milk protein to bind together and make cheese.
-What protects the protein from binding together is fat.
-Normal milk just doesn’t have enough fat and so you will make a curds and whey punch every time instead.
-The trick is to balance the higher ABVs with the correct percentage of fat.
-This one comes in around 15% and at that abv half & half works well.
-Something like a white russian, which is 30%, needs heavy cream because thats too much booze and would curdle half & half.
-If you use milk then you would need to add less alcohol and water it down some to hopefully not have it curdle.
+Though Hippocras is flavored with mulling type spices like cinnamon or cloves, somewhere along the line, spiced wine in Spain became flavored with citrus and fruit instead.
+Since they are no longer trying to cook the flavor out of the spices, the wine is kept cool and infused with the citrus making this a cold beverage.
+It’s close to the word sange, which means blood in Spanish, or sangrando, which means bleeding, but I’ve only ever heard this word describe the drink.
+If you told a Spanish speaker you were bleeding and used the word sangria, they would be confused.
+So you may notice this is a milk punch, but I use half & half and not milk.
+Mixing with dairy is a pain in the ass, and that’s because alcohol, like acid, causes milk protein to bind together and make cheese.
+What protects the protein from tying together is fat.
+Regular milk doesn’t have enough fat, so you will make curds and whey punch every time instead.
+The trick is to balance the higher ABVs with the correct fat percentage.
+This one comes in around 15%, and at that abv half & half works well.
+Something like a white Russian, which is 30%, needs heavy cream because that’s too much booze and would curdle half & half.
+If you use milk, you would need to add less alcohol and water it down some to hopefully not have it curdle.